MICA - Multiyear Interactive Computer Almanac

 NOVAS - Naval Observatory Vector Astrometry Software

 NOVAS is an integrated package of subroutines and functions for computing various commonly needed quantities in positional astronomy.
-Available as Fortran or C source code.
+Available as Fortran, C, or Python source code.
+Current version: 3.1

 Software Products by Our Colleagues